arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="Exercise3"></a>
 ### Exercise 3: Using IntelliTrace to Diagnose Role Start-Up Failures ###

-> **Note:** This exercise is optional, since IntelliTrace is only available for **Visual Studio 2013 Ultimate Edition**.
+> **Note:** This exercise is optional, since IntelliTrace is only available for **Visual Studio 2013 Ultimate**.
 For more information on specific Visual Studio 2013 features, compare versions [here](http://www.microsoft.com/visualstudio/eng/products/compare).

 IntelliTrace provides the ability to collect data about an application while it is executing.
 When you enable IntelliTrace, it records key code execution and environment data and then allows you to replay this data from within Visual Studio, stepping through the same code that executes in the cloud.

 When you deploy a service to Windows Azure from within Visual Studio, you can enable IntelliTrace debugging to package the necessary IntelliTrace files along with an agent that Visual Studio will communicate with to retrieve the IntelliTrace data.
 Once enabled, IntelliTrace operates in the background, collecting information about the running service.

-You can customize the basic IntelliTrace configuration specifying, which events to log, whether to collect call information, which modules and processes to collect logs for, and how much space to allocate to the recording (the default size is 250 MB).
+You can customize the basic IntelliTrace configuration specifying which events to log, whether to collect call information, which modules and processes to collect logs for, and how much space to allocate to the recording (the default size is 250 MB).

 The collected information is saved to an IntelliTrace file, which you can open later to start troubleshooting the problem.
 This information lets you step back in time to see what happened in the application and which events led to a crash.

-In this exercise, you explore the use of IntelliTrace to diagnose a role start-up failure while deploying the Fabrikam Insurance application to Windows Azure.
+In this exercise, you will explore the use of IntelliTrace to diagnose a role start-up failure while deploying the Fabrikam Insurance application to Windows Azure.

-> **Important:** IntelliTrace debugging is intended for debug scenarios only, and should not be used for a production deployment.
+> **Note:** IntelliTrace debugging is intended for debug scenarios only, and should not be used for a production deployment.

 <a name="Ex3Task1"></a>
 #### Task 1 - Deploying the Application with IntelliTrace Enabled ####

 In this task, you will publish to Windows Azure the FabrikamInsurance application directly from Visual Studio, with the IntelliTrace feature enabled.

-1. If it is not already open, launch **Microsoft Visual Studio Ultimate 2013**.
+1. Open **Microsoft Visual Studio Ultimate 2013**.

 1. In the **File** menu, choose **Open | Project/Solution...** and browse to **Ex3-DebuggingWithIntelliTrace\Begin** in the **Source** folder of the lab.
-Select **Begin.sln** and click Open.
+Select **Begin.sln** and click **Open**.

-1. In the **Solution Explorer**, right-click the **FabrikamInsurance.Azure** cloud project and select **Publish**.
+1. In the **Solution Explorer**, right-click the **FabrikamInsurance.Azure** cloud project and select **Publish...**.

 	![Publishing the FabrikamInsurance.Azure project](Images/publishing-the-fabrikaminsuranceazure-project.png?raw=true "Publishing the FabrikamInsurance.Azure project")